joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 like aerospace where firms like Boeing have existed for over 100 years.
 At a software company, these project definitions should be written down and transparent so that everyone is on the same page at how time and money are invested over a balanced time-horizon.

+Engineering portfolio management is one of the most important systems to create at any company that is developing technology.
+It provides a framework to make sure the right investments are made at the right time.
+And it helps foster a culture of innovation while making sure that all projects and team members are aligned with the firm's mission, values, and vision.
+Next week we will take a look at a two tools that are core to physical engineering portfolio management, _Technology Readiness Levels_ and _Manufacturing Readiness Levels_, and how they can be related to the software industry.

 ---